 - Unmanned aircraft should weigh less than 55 pounds including payload at the time of takeoff

-- Drone has to be flown in Class G airspace*
+- The drone has to be flown in Class G airspace*

 - Keep your drone within line of sight*